silentgameplays/Opensource-Vulkan-DX-Wrappers-for-older-games/WINED3D README.txt

 copy d3d11.dll, dxgi.dll and wined3d.dll in the game's executable directory

 For DirectX<=7 games:
-Getting these games to work is a bit tricky.
--copy ddraw.dll and wined3d.dll in the game's executable directory -rename ddraw.dll, but make sure the file name is still 5 characters long (for instance ddfuk.dll) -use an hex editor (for instance HxD) to replace all references to ddraw.dll with ddfuk.dll (or whatever you renamed the dll to).
-You will have to do this for all .exe, .dll (except our dlls), .ren, ... files (anything that may contain code)
+copy ddraw.dll and wined3d.dll in the game's executable directory

 Warning:
 Do NOT copy any of these files into Windows\System32, Windows\SysWoW64 or any path included in the PATH environment variable or Windows will no longer work!